JuliaManifolds/Manifolds.jl/docs/src/manifolds/connection.md

 This manifold decorator serves two purposes:

 1. to implement different connections (e.g. in closed form) for one [`AbstractManifold`](@ref)
-2. to provide a way to compute geodesics on manifolds, where this [`AbstractConnection`](@ref) does not yield a closed formula.
+2. to provide a way to compute geodesics on manifolds, where this [`AbstractAffineConnection`](@ref) does not yield a closed formula.

 An example of usage can be found in Cartan-Schouten connections, see [`AbstractCartanSchoutenConnection`](@ref).